 It’s sort of like a Ferrari salesman applying his selling skills to selling insurance.
-He might be successful in his new line of work, but calling the selling of insurance policies the selling of cars is a little far-fetched.
+He might be successful in his new line of work, but calling the selling of insurance policies the same as selling of cars is a little far-fetched.

 On top of that, the fusion, or the application of various types of feng shui on a dwelling is essential these days because home architecture has become more complex these days.

 I find it appalling that feng shui masters are perfectly fine with combining different schools of thought but continue to belittle schools of thought that are cited as “not in classical text”.